LelIllumina/NekoWeb-API-Python/README.md

-# NekoWeb API Python Wrapper
+# Nekoweb API Python Wrapper

-This repository contains a simple Python wrapper for interacting with the NekoWeb API.
-It provides basic functionality for creating files or folders, retrieving information about a site, and reading the contents of a folder on NekoWeb.
+Basic API Wrapper for the [Nekoweb API](https://nekoweb.org/api).
+More functionality to be added.

 ## Features

-- **File Creation**: Create new files or folders on NekoWeb.
+- **File Creation**: Create new files or folders on Nekoweb.
-- **Site Information**: Retrieve information about a NekoWeb site, including creation and update timestamps.
+- **Site Information**: Retrieve information about a Nekoweb site, including creation and update timestamps.
-- **Folder Reading**: Read the contents of a folder on NekoWeb.
+- **Folder Reading**: Read the contents of a folder on Nekoweb.

 ## Getting Started